apache/james-project/src/adr/0044-against-the-use-of-cassandra-lightweight-transactions.md

 Rely on `event sourcing` to maintain a projection of ACLs that do not rely on LWT or SERIAL consistency level.

-Event sourcing is thus responsible of handling concurrency and race conditions as well as governing denormalization for ACLs.
+Event sourcing is thus responsible for handling concurrency and race conditions as well as governing denormalization for ACLs.
 It can be used as a source of truth to re-build ACL projections.

 Note that the ACL projection tables can end up being out of synchronization from the aggregate but we still have a